 The best bet for wheelchair accessible transportation right now is to connect with one of the many taxi services catering to individual needs clients.
 Experienced drivers are happy to provide to all of your needs while visiting the island from airport pick up to island tours.

 For more information on mobility and transportation in Barbados, please refer to our Special Needs Travel – Mobility and Transportation Guide.

 Barbados boasts a large number of well-equipped hotels and villas across the island that offer wheelchair accessible rooms, lifts and other amenities such as beach wheelchair rentals.

 For more information on where to stay while visiting Barbados, please refer to the Totally Barbados Special Needs Travel – Accommodation Guide.

-With so many restaurants serving to a wide range of budgets and tastes, there are a number of restaurants in Barbados that are fully accessibility by wheelchair.
+With so many restaurants serving to a wide range of budgets and tastes, several restaurants in Barbados are entirely accessibility by wheelchair.

-For those looking to self-cater, grocery stores are generally wheelchair accessible or visit Bridgetown’s largest fruit and vegetable market for a truly Bajan culinary experience.
+For those looking to self-cater, grocery stores are generally wheelchair accessible or visit Bridgetown’s largest fruit and vegetable market for a genuinely Bajan culinary experience.

-Refer to the Totally Barbados Special Needs Travel – Food Guide for more information.
+Refer to the Totally Barbados Special Needs Travel – Food and Restaurant Guide for more information.

 Barbados is one of the most accessible tourist destinations in the Caribbean.
-This idyllic Caribbean island offers a variety of activities and interesting locations to entertain special needs travelers.
+This idyllic Caribbean island offers a variety of activities and new locations to entertain special needs travelers.

-Nature lovers will delight in Barbados’ tropical surroundings, flower gardens, ocean vistas and outdoor beauty.
-The island also boasts a number of historic sites that are wheelchair accessible.
+Nature lovers will delight in Barbados’ tropical surroundings, flower gardens, ocean vistas, and rustic beauty.
+The island also boasts several historical sites that are wheelchair accessible.